2023 SUMMER ENROLLMENT IS NOW OPEN!

 Ballet 3: Burgundy tank leotard, pink tights, pink ballet shoes

-Ballet 4: Forest green tank leotard, pink tights, pink ballet shoes
+Ballet 4: Teal tank leotard, pink tights, pink ballet shoes

-Ballet 5: Royal blue tank leotard, pink tights, pink ballet shoes
+Ballet 5: Royal blue blue tank leotard, pink tights, pink ballet shoes

 Ballet 6: Black camisole leotard, pink tights, pink ballet shoes